 A number of opponents argued that the Application does not include sufficient evidence concerning groundwater and geotechnical conditions (including earthquakes) because the Geotechnical Report upon which the SWMP and GSI's groundwater protection measures was based upon (in part), was completed in 2001.
 The Board rejects such arguments, for two reasons.
 First, there is no approval criterion which specifically requires the Applicant to provide a new geotechnical report.
-Second, the Board concludes that the 2001 report, as well as other information enclosed in the SWMP, provides an adequate amount of information concerning the soils on the site, including infiltration rates and potential for liquifaction during an earthquake, for the Board to adequately evaluate the factors in CCZO 683.1.B.
+Second, the Board concludes that the 2001 report, as well as other information enclosed in the SWMP, provides an adequate amount of information concerning the soils on the site, including infiltration rates and potential for liquefaction during an earthquake.
 There is no evidence that the geological or soils conditions have significantly changed since 2001.
-The GSI memorandum explains the measures the Applicant must use to account for potential seismic hazards:
+The GSI memorandum explains the measures the Applicant is to use to account for potential seismic hazards: